Section 9.76 | Boycott provisions in certain contracts.

 (4) "Jurisdiction with whom this state can enjoy open trade" means any world trade organization member and any jurisdiction with which the United States has free trade or other agreements aimed at ensuring open and nondiscriminatory trade relations.

-(5) "State agency" means an organized body, office, agency, institution, or other entity established by the laws of the state for the exercise of a function of state government.
+(5) "State agency" means an organized body, office, agency, institution, or other entity established by the laws of the state for the exercise of a function of state government, and includes a "state institution of higher education" as defined in section 3345.011 of the Revised Code.

 (B) A state agency may not enter into or renew a contract with a company for the acquisition or provision of supplies, equipment, or services, or for construction services, unless the contract declares that the company is not boycotting any jurisdiction with whom this state can enjoy open trade, including Israel, and will not do so during the contract period.